 - Whistles in the chest.
 A characteristic crackling sound that can be heard with the help of a stethoscope.

 - Decreased health in general.

 - In advanced bronchiectasis, dyspnea may occur.

-An initial diagnosis of bronchiectasis is based on the patient’s symptoms, his medical history and a physical examination.
+An initial diagnosis of bronchiectasis is based on the patient’s symptoms, medical history, and a physical examination.
 Other diagnostic tests may include:

 - Chest x-ray.